How to Sharpen Drill Bits with a File (6 Steps)

 • Wear suitable safety gear.

-• Choose a suitable file.
+• Choose a suitable file matching the drill bit’s size.

 • Start sharpening the drill bit.